Terrorist attacks in the U.S.A. (11 September 2001)

 Hurricane Dennis (July 2005)

-Despite an evacuation of 600,000 people from vulnerable coastal areas, sixteen fatalities occurred in Cuba when Hurricane Dennis swept over the island in July 2005.
+600,000 people were evacuated from coastal areas, but sixteen fatalities occurred in Cuba when Hurricane Dennis swept over the island in July 2005.
 Washington offered aid.
 Havana thanked the American government for the gesture, but declined, instead opting to accept assistance from Venezuela.
 An opening for Washington-Havana rapprochement existed and Cuba snubbed it.

 Hurricane Wilma (October 2005)